krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - a distributed system is one application that is deployed on more than one JVM to service some request it distributes the work to more than one instance

 One example of a distributed system may be Hazelcast.
-I've applied the context ID functionality to trace the tail of the latency in SQL queries.
+I've applied the span functionality to trace the tail of the latency in SQL queries.

 Sample benchmark details: